 Interest rates on ARS typically reset through periodic auctions.
 Due to the auction mechanism and generally liquid markets, ARS have historically been categorized as Level 1 of the fair value hierarchy.
 Beginning in February 2008, uncertainties in the credit markets resulted in substantially all of the ARS market experiencing failed auctions.
 Once the auctions failed, the ARS could no longer be valued using observable prices set in the auctions.
 The Company has used less observable determinants of the fair value of ARS, including the strength in the underlying credits, announced issuer redemptions, completed issuer redemptions, and announcements from issuers regarding their intentions with respect to their outstanding ARS.
 The Company has also developed an internal methodology to discount for the lack of liquidity and non-performance risk of the failed auctions.
 Due to liquidity problems associated with the ARS market, ARS that lack liquidity are setting their interest rates according to a maximum rate formula.
 For example, an auction rate preferred security maximum rate may be set at 200% of a short-term index such as LIBOR or U.S. Treasury yield.
 For fair value purposes, the Company has determined that the maximum spread would be an adequate risk premium to account for illiquidity in the market.
-Accordingly, the Company applies a spread to the short-term index for each asset class to derive the discount rate.
-The Company uses short-term U.S. Treasury yields as its benchmark short-term index.
+Accordingly, the Company applies a spread to the short-term index.
 The risk of non-performance is typically reflected in the prices of ARS positions where the fair value is derived from recent trades in the secondary market.